 The thorns are protective.
 I am protecting my view points, the way I think and feel, my feminine energy but to be protective is also a masculine kind of energy.

-I think sometimes that women become so concerned with protecting ourselves we forget about the beautiful fragility of vulnerability like the flower petals on the rose.
+I think sometimes that women become so concerned with protecting themselves that we forget about the beautiful fragility of vulnerability, like the flower petals on the rose.

 We should protect both energies, and each other.